 A Source of Help for Migraines and Headaches

-The C1 (atlas) and C2 (axis) bones are designed to protect the brainstem from damage.
+The C1 (atlas) and C2 (axis) bones protect the brainstem from damage.
 However, if they misalign, they can put undue pressure on the brainstem and cause it to send improper signals to the brain.
 These misaligned bones can also act as a type of blockage, hindering oxygen-rich blood from reaching and exiting the brain in the proper amounts.
 Either of these things can be a reason for migraines to occur.

 The method we use to realign the upper neck vertebrae does not involve popping or cracking the neck or spine.
 Rather, it is a mild, low impact technique that encourages the bones to move more naturally into place.
 It is safe and effective for adults, as well as children and teenagers.
 Many report a significant improvement in their migraine symptoms after only a few visits.